Arrow BOOK

 • Localised neck pain made worse by turning or bending

-• Pain following whiplash or repetitive strain
+• Pain following whiplash injury or repetitive strain

 • Discomfort spreading into the shoulders or upper back